Hong Kong: Dominance

 A broadcasting licensee will be presumed to be dominant under the BO if it has a market share persistently in excess of 50 per cent (eg, for a period of more than 12 months).
 A licensee is unlikely to be considered individually dominant in a defined television programme service market, in the absence of factors suggesting otherwise, if its market share is below 40 per cent.
 However, the existence of very weak competitors, substantial barriers to market entry and limited buyer or supplier countervailing power, would provide strong evidence of dominance by that licensee.

-The Second Conduct Rule of the CO prohibits undertakings with substantial market power in a relevant market from engaging in conduct that has as its object or effect the prevention, restriction or distortion of competition in Hong Kong.
+The Second Conduct Rule of the CO prohibits undertakings with a substantial degree of market power in a market from engaging in conduct that has as its object or effect the prevention, restriction or distortion of competition in Hong Kong.
 The restriction on competition must be appreciable.

-Conduct can only be caught under the Second Conduct Rule where an undertaking holds substantial market power.
+Conduct can only be caught under the Second Conduct Rule where an undertaking holds a substantial degree of market power.
 The CO provides that an undertaking’s market power may be measured by, among other things, its market share, pricing power and barriers to entry in a relevant market.
-The CEDB Guidelines also emphasise that the Commission may take into account a variety of factors in determining market power beyond market share (similar to the current position under the current telecommunications and broadcasting sectoral competition regimes).

 The TO and the BO prohibit a licensee that is in a dominant position in a telecommunications market or television programme service market from abusing its position by committing any act to inhibit the competitive activities of other licensees and would-be market entrants.
 A licensee that is in a dominant position is deemed to have abused its position if, in the opinion of the CA, it has engaged in conduct that has the purpose or effect of preventing or substantially restricting competition in a telecommunications market or preventing, distorting or substantially restricting competition in a television programme service market.